Skip to content

 npx hardhat run my-script.ts

-To have a locally simulated network that persists for longer than the duration of a single task, start a node in one terminal:
+To run a simulated network that persists beyond a single task, start a node in one terminal:

 Terminal window